Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: System Model and Problem Formulation

 \subsection{System Model}

 In this section, the efficacy of the multi-subarray FD-RIS is verified by considering the communication setup illustrated in Fig. \ref{fig:scenario}.
-This system comprises a BS equipped with $N_\mathrm{t}$ antennas, $K$ users each equipped with a single antenna, and a multi-subarray FD-RIS configured similarly to the FD-RIS described in section \ref{sec:S2}.
+This system comprises a BS equipped with a uniform linear array (ULA) of $N_\mathrm{t}$ antennas, $K$ users each equipped with a single antenna, and a multi-subarray FD-RIS \footnote{\textcolor{blue}{The modulation frequencies applied to different subarrays do not alter the inherent response of the RIS.
+Because the RIS's responses for the incident signal depend solely on its carrier frequency.
+As long as the carrier frequency remains unchanged, the RIS responses under different states with respect to the incident signal, will not vary.
+It should be emphasized that the modulation frequencies in the RIS influence only the speed of phase-shift variation applied to the incident signal.}} configured similarly to the FD-RIS described in section \ref{sec:S2}.
 It is assumed that the direct connection between the BS and users be blocked by buildings or trees, a situation frequently encountered in urban communication scenarios.
 Due to the existence of the LoS links between the BS and the FD-RIS, as well as between the FD-RIS and the users, the Rician channel model is utilized to represent the connections between the BS and the FD-RIS, i.e., $\mathbf{H}_\mathrm{BR}$, and also between the FD-RIS and the users, i.e., $\mathbf{h}_{\mathrm{r}k}$.
 In particular, channel $\mathbf{H}_\mathrm{BR}$ can be expressed as

-where $\beta$ is the Rician factor. $\mathbf{H}_\mathrm{BR}^\mathrm{NLoS}$ denotes the non line-of-sight (NLoS) component, and each element of $\mathbf{H}_\mathrm{BR}^\mathrm{NLoS}$ is independent identically distributed (i.i.d.) and follows complex Gaussian distribution with zero mean and unit variance.
+where $\beta_1$ is the Rician factor. $\mathbf{H}_\mathrm{BR}^\mathrm{NLoS}$ denotes the non line-of-sight (NLoS) component, and each element of $\mathbf{H}_\mathrm{BR}^\mathrm{NLoS}$ is independent identically distributed (i.i.d.) and follows complex Gaussian distribution with zero mean and unit variance.
 According to the signal processing model of the FD-RIS in section \ref{sec:S2}, the LoS component, i.e., $\mathbf{H}_\mathrm{BR}^\mathrm{LoS}$, can be given as